A good shotgun is a powerful defense tool in the right hands. Here are our picks for the best home defense shotguns.

-Though they don’t come without shortcomings, shotguns can be extremely effective home defense tools.
+Though they don’t come without shortcomings, a home defense shotgun can be incredibly tool for defending your family.
 However, like any tool, you need to use the right one for the job.
 Yes, you can drive a nail with a screwdriver, but a hammer is a much better choice.
-By the same token, there are many home defense shotguns specifically designed for the task that are much better choices than your trusty duck hunting shotgun with a 28″ barrel for defending your home.
+By the same token, a shotgun specifically designed with home defense in mind is a much better choice for that sort of work than your trusty turkey or duck hunting shotgun.

 Whatever home defense shotgun you end up choosing, your work is only beginning once you actually obtain your shotgun.
 It can be extremely effective in the right hands, but it takes a lot of time and effort to truly become a master at running a shotgun.
 Invest the time and energy necessary to become an expert with your chosen home defense shotgun and you’ll be a formidable obstacle to those who wish to hurt you.